kaaproject/kaa/Customization-guide/How-to-contribute/Git-flow/index.md

 git remote add upstream https://github.com/kaaproject/kaa.git
 ```

-The rest of the guide assumes upstream points to `kaaproject/kaa`.
+The rest of the guide assumes the above command was executed, so `upstream` points to `kaaproject/kaa`.

-## Merge requirements

-### Branch off from appropriate branch

-First of all, you should decide what branch you will base your changes on.
-Generally, that's the `develop` branch.

 ## Merge requirements